offbynull/portmapper/README.md

 PortMapperEventListener listener = x -> System.err.println(
         "Port mappings may have been lost or expired! >> " + x);

-// Try to automatically detect the Gateway Device (router) as well as the
+// Try to auto-discover router's IP as well as the protocol supported
-// protocol to use for port mapping try (PortMapper portMapper = PortMapperFactory.create(listener)) {
+// by the router for port mapping try (PortMapper portMapper = PortMapperFactory.create(listener)) {

     // Map port 12345 to a random external port